Fohwa/ProxNode/README.md

 # ProxNode
 basiclly proxplat with more advanced features using more api request (github pages limited by http requests)

+## hosting
+planned on using firebase for free hosting and database, but they block the http requests same as Github pages.
+So we are stuck with self hosting, making this entire project kinda useless.
+Might try making an App, will not be available for ios what makes it inpractical for its userbase.
+For that reason i might leave this project for good and can at least say that i gained experience.

 ## structure